-If the resident provides notice within 14 days before leaving the service, then the refundable deposit or bond balance must be refunded within 14 days after the day on which notice was given.
+If the resident provides notice within 14 days of moving to another service, then the refundable deposit or bond balance must be refunded within 14 days after the day on which notice was given.
 If the refundable deposit or bond balance is refunded within 14 days, then BIR is payable from the day after the resident leaves the service until the end of 14 days after the resident provided notice or until the refundable deposit or bond balance is paid.